-- 1. Enable in the dialog box toolbar.
+- 1. Enable in the dialog's toolbar.

 - 2. Select the project template.

-- 3. Click in the dialog box toolbar.
+- 3. Click lin the dialog's toolbar.

 - 4. Confirm the security prompt with Yes.

 - 5. Click Save and close.

 - 6. Confirm the security prompt with Yes.

 Include custom tables in the synchronization